 Beaches of Chennai

 Also known as Besant Nagar beach or Bessie beach, Elliot’s beach located in Besant Nagar is calmer and less crowded compared to Marina beach.
-Besant Nagar is a nice neighborhood in Chennai and this beach favored by the locals, especially the younger crowd.
-The entrance of the beach has some nice cafes and restaurants.
+Besant Nagar is a nice neighborhood in Chennai and this beach is favored by the locals, especially the younger crowd.
+The entrance to the beach has some nice cafes and restaurants.
 Elliots Beach has a landmark Karl Schmidt memorial in the memory of a European sailor who is said to have been swallowed by the sea in the 1930s when he tried to save a girl.

 The beaches in Chennai are usually empty during the day since lounging in the sun is not a thing here.
 If you would like to indulge in beach activities, the best bet would be to book a stay at one of the resorts that are located by the Bay Bengal and have access to a private beach and pool.

 Where to shop in Chennai

 Depending on what you are looking for, from roadside makeshift shops to luxury boutiques there are plenty of shopping experiences in Chennai.

 Ranganathan Street is a major commercial street located in TNagar.
 Located right in the middle of the city it is shopping heaven for bargain shoppers and also one of the most crowded streets in the world.
 You can find street vendors of all kinds here.
 From flowers to plastic ware to clothes, shoes, bags and costume jewelry – you can find anything here.